Skip to contents

 #> will be set to infinite.

-This will return a warning message for the Darwin’s finches as the root state of the finches phylogeny is inferred to be present on the island, as there is only a single mainland outgroup in the example phylogeny.
-This means that the colonisation time will be extracted in asr as infinite and then when the island_tbl is converted into a DAISIE data list this will become a colonist that could have colonised anywhere from the island origin to the present.
+The above example works, but it returns a warning message for the Darwin’s finches (finches_phylod), because the root state of the finches’ phylogeny is inferred to be present on the island, as there is only a single mainland outgroup in the example phylogeny.
+This means that the colonisation time will be extracted in asr as infinite, and then when the island_tbl is converted into a DAISIE data list this will become a colonist that could have colonised anywhere from the island origin to the present.
 For this example this colonisation time is not a problem, however, for empirical analyses it is recommended to have many more mainland outgroup species in the tree to ensure the ancestral state reconstructions can accurately detect the stem age of the island clade.

 plot_phylod(finches_phylod)